impillar/AndroidReferences/LiteratureReview.md

 + From Zygote to Morula: Fortifying Weakened ASLR on Android, S&P 2014
 + Peeking into Your App without Actually Seeing It: UI State Inference and Novel Android Attacks, USENIX Security 2014
 + Gyrophone: Recognizing Speech From Gyroscope Signals, USENIX Security 2014
++ Mayhem in the Push Clouds: Understanding and Mitigating Security Hazards in Mobile Push-Messaging Services, CCS 2014
 + Execute This!
 Analyzing Unsafe and Malicious Dynamic Code Loading in Android Applications, NDSS 2014
 + Divide-and-Conquer: Why Android Malware cannot be Stopped, ARES 2014 (tool:Sand-Finger)
 + Rage Against the Virtual Machine: Hindering Dynamic Analysis of Android Malware, EuroSec 2014